 A high-quality vacuum motor is required for powerful and perfect vacuum pressure.
 So, if you’re thinking of replacing the vacuum motor, make sure it’ll work with your power unit.

-If you’re planning on buying a vacuum cleaner, make sure you get the correct one that can effectively suck up dirt and dust.
+If you’re planning on buying a vacuum cleaner, make sure you get the best vacuum cleaner that can effectively suck up dirt and dust.
 Some vacuums are suitable for modest jobs, some for heavy jobs, while others can handle simple everyday duties.
 It’s usually a good idea to check the vacuum suction power for yourself before making your decision